livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 **Result**: Delayed loaded libraries are also present in the prefetch files.
 * __DLL Injection__

 Now things start to become interesting.
 There are multuple methods to inject a library into another process.
 The OpenSecurityResearch [Dll injector](https://github.com/OpenSecurityResearch/dllinjector) project implements some of these known injection techniques and references others.
 Download the source code, compile it and play with the options.
-Let's try for example the method using _CreateRemoteThread()_:
+Let's try for example the injection method using _CreateRemoteThread()_:

 ```bash
 > dllInjector-x86.exe -p 3328 -l myDll.dll -P -c